Free returns of products within 14 days

 • Hair loss

-Our TSH test for the thyroid was developed to detect elevated TSH levels, which could indicate a possible thyroid disorder.
-A TSH level above 5 IU/ml indicates an underactive thyroid and warrants further medical examination.
+Our Thyroid TSH Test is designed to detect elevated TSH levels, which indicate a potential thyroid disorder.
+A TSH value above 5 IU/ml suggests an underactive thyroid and warrants further medical investigation.

-TSH also regulates the thyroid hormones T4 and T3.
-These, in turn, control TSH production via a feedback mechanism.
-This balance is important for maintaining an efficient metabolism and determines how the body burns calories and metabolizes fat.
-Hypothyroidism therefore leads to a slower metabolism.
+Additionally, TSH regulates thyroid hormones T4 and T3.
+These, in turn, control TSH production through a feedback mechanism.
+This balance is important for maintaining an efficient metabolism and determines how the body burns calories and breaks down fat.
+Therefore, an underactive thyroid leads to a slower metabolism.

-In addition, an underactive thyroid can also affect other endocrine systems, such as the ovaries and adrenal glands.
-Often, hypothyroidism is accompanied by intestinal inflammation.
-This can impede the body's detoxification and make it difficult to eliminate toxins.
+Furthermore, an underactive thyroid can also affect other endocrine systems, such as the ovaries and adrenal glands.
+Hypothyroidism is often accompanied by intestinal inflammation.
+These can hinder the body’s detoxification and make it difficult to excrete toxins.

-There are many factors that can lead to hypothyroidism, including insufficient production of thyroid hormones, iodine deficiency, genetic predisposition, chronic inflammation, and hormonal changes during pregnancy and menopause.
+Many factors can lead to an underactive thyroid, including insufficient production of thyroid hormones, iodine deficiency, genetic predisposition, chronic inflammation, and hormonal changes during pregnancy and menopause.

-Understanding thyroid health is important, and our Thyroid TSH test provides a convenient and reliable starting point for this exploration.
+Understanding thyroid health is vital, and our Thyroid TSH Test provides a convenient and reliable starting point for this exploration.

 Back to top